w-mbugua/shero-squad/README.md

 # Hero Squad
 Hero Squad is an app that allows to users to create squads of their favorite heroes.
-Link:
 Link: https://shero-squad.herokuapp.com/

 ## Author
 Joy Mbugua

-## Technologies Used:
+## Technologies Used
 1. OpenJDK v11
 2. Gradle
 3. JUnit4